group-2

 Plan ahead and apply for your tourist visa extension in the Philippines at least seven days before your visa expires to avoid penalties.

-How to Extend Your Philippines Visa
+How to Extend Your Philippines Visa - Step by Step Process

 In-Person Extension